 China rebuffs U.S. efforts on South China Sea tensions

+"I think the language goes far enough," Kerry told reporters.
 "I think we made the points that we came to make.
-We weren't seeking to pass something per se, we were trying to put something on the table that people could embrace."
+We were not seeking to pass something, we were trying to put something on the table that people could embrace."